WallE-corp/log-books/erik_petersson_log.md

 # **2022-04-29**

 Weekly planning meeting.
 Next week we try to send (x,y) coordinates + images of objects to the backend.
 Bluetooth connection was also discussed, but no conclusion was drawn.

 # **2022-05-04**

-Tested sending position data to backend (x,y) along with a image whern the robot detects an obstacle.
+Tested sending position data to backend (x,y) along with a image when the robot detects an obstacle.

 # **2022-05-05**